Code of Ethics for AMGA Meetings

 2. Unacceptable Behavior

-2. Harassment and discrimination are prohibited wherever and whenever work for or representation of AMGA is being performed, whether at AMGA offices, online, in another location during meeting or event, or at an AMGA-sponsored social event.
+2. Harassment and discrimination are prohibited wherever and whenever work for, or representation of, AMGA is being performed, whether at AMGA offices, online, in another location during meeting or event, or at an AMGA-sponsored social event.

 3. Consequences

-2. At any AMGA event or meeting, AMGA leaders or staff (or their designee) may take any action deemed necessary and appropriate, including removal of a member or participant, for any unacceptable behavior as described above.
+2. At any AMGA event or meeting, AMGA leaders or staff (or their designee) may take any action deemed necessary and appropriate, including removal of a participant, for any unacceptable behavior as described herein.
 If the behavior occurs during a virtual event, AMGA will take appropriate action, which may include deleting a post or comment and blocking a participant and severing communication with the blocked user.

 3. Any unacceptable behavior also may be remedied by AMGA in a manner reasonably believed to eliminate the possibility of the behavior happening again including, but not limited to, future curtailment of the violator’s rights to participate at events as well as suspension/termination of membership.